 In large bowl, use electric mixer to beat egg yolks with 1/2 cup sugar until thick and pale (about 5 minutes).
 Blend in 1/3 cup cocoa, 1 1/2 teaspoons vanilla, and salt.
 In large glass bowl, using clean beaters, whip egg whites to soft peaks.
 Gradually add 1/4 cup sugar, and beat until whites form very stiff peaks.
 Immediately fold yolk mixture into whites.
 Spread batter evenly into the prepared pan.

 Bake for 12 to 15 minutes in preheated oven, or until cake springs back when lightly touched.
 Dust heavily clean dishtowel with lots of confectioners' sugar.
 Run a knife around the edge of pan, and turn warm cake out onto silicone baking mat (or towel, but the mat works better!).
 Remove and discard parchment paper.
 Let cool before rolling.
 Starting at short edge of cake, roll cake up with towel.
 Use the towel as the rolling agent.
 Cool for 30 minutes.
 Unroll cake, and spread filling to within 1 inch of the edge.
 Roll cake up with filling inside.
 Place seam side down onto serving plate.
 Ice with remaining filling.
 Run tines across to simulate bark.
 Refrigerate until serving.
 Dust with confectioners' sugar before serving.

-Add meringue mushrooms before serving (do not refrigerate the mushrooms) or use some 'real' holly leaves with
+Add meringue mushrooms before serving (do not refrigerate the mushrooms) or use some 'real' holly leaves.

 3 egg whites